Astera-Finance/astera/tests/echidna/README.md

 228. ✅ Rehypothecation: farming percentage must be respected (+/- the drift) after a rebalance occured.
 229. ✅ Rehypothecation: The profit handler address must see its balance increase after reaching the claiming threshold.
 230. ❌ `withdraw()` must not result in a health factor of less than 1.
+231. ✅ Rehypothecation: farming percentage must be respected (+/- the drift) after any operation.

 ### ATokens/ATokenNonRebasing